AdiThakker/AdiThakker.github.io/_posts/2020-05-29-Adding-Analytics.md

 Meanwhile I'll also explore this [link](https://support.google.com/analytics/answer/9021164?hl=en&ref_topic=3544906) to further customize and understand my analytics experience.

-In future posts I might also explore how to more information about my blog for search engines.
+In future posts I might also explore more information about my blog for search engines.